 How Does Hyperbaric Oxygen Therapy (HBOT) Work?

 One method of hyperbaric oxygen therapy entails a patient receiving the treatment in a tube-like chamber.
-Since some tubes are created by clear acrylic, they allow patients to see out of that chamber.
-As such, this transparency may do away with some of the possible anxiety a patient might have of feeling trapped within the tube.
+The chamber allows patients to see outside since some tubes are created with clear acrylic.
+This transparency can eliminate some of the patient’s anxiety about feeling trapped within the tube.

-During this form of therapy, a person is asked to lie down in the confined chamber and then breathe the air within the tube while the pressure is slowly increased.
+During hyperbaric chamber therapy, healthcare providers ask a person to lie in a confined chamber and breathe the air within the tube while slowly increasing the pressure.

-There is also another mode of treatment that involves a multiperson hyperbaric oxygen room.
-In this scenario, oxygen is usually delivered through a lightweight clear hood or a mask that is placed over the patient’s head.
-A person can lie down or sit in a lounge chair— and there is no chamber or tube with this method.
+There is also another mode of treatment that involves a multi-person hyperbaric oxygen room.
+In this scenario, oxygen is delivered through a lightweight, transparent hood or mask over the patient’s head.
+A person can lie down or sit in a lounge chair— and this method has no chamber or tube.

-Typically, treatment sessions could last up to two hours.
-And the number of treatments a patient is prescribed relies on the condition that this therapy is being used to treat.
+Typically, healthcare providers prescribe treatment sessions lasting up to two hours.
+Moreover, the number of treatments prescribed to a patient depends on the condition being treated using this therapy.

 Patients who include HBOT in their surgical procedure experience Lowered Pain and Swelling, Minimization Of Scars, Enhanced Collagen Production, and Accelerated Healing enabling them to return to their usual activities and life sooner.